Chi Lai Tsang at LTRC 2019 with Barry O'Sullivan, British Council (right) and Nick Saville, Cambridge Assessment English (left). Photo credit: Gad Lim

 ● External panel member, MA in Applied Linguistics (Language Testing) program approval, University of Bedfordshire (2015)

-● Internal examiner for 7 doctoral candidacy exams (upgrades) and 4 PhD vivas; Bristol, UCL Institute of Education & Medical School (2011-)
+● Internal examiner for 7 doctoral candidacy exams (upgrades) and 4 PhD vivas; Bristol, IOE & UCL Medical School (2011-)

 ● Led departmental response to Bristol Institutional principles for assessment and feedback in taught programmes (2015)